GhettoBastler/BusDisplay/README.md

 ## Software setup
 ### Setting up the Raspberry Pi
 Use Raspberry Pi Imager to create a Raspberry Pi OS Lite (64-bit) on a MicroSD card.
-Before writing the image, go to the Advanced Settings and change the following settings :
+Before writing the image, go to the **Advanced options** and change the following settings :
 - Change the hostname to **busdisplay**.
 - Check **Enable SSH**.
 You can leave the option to use password authentication checked.
 - Leave the default username as **pi** and choose a password.